 Memorial Day parade photo‘Solemn Legion of the Brave’ by Roy E. Peterson The Society May 27, 2019 Beauty, Culture, Poetry 7 Comments Solemn Legion of the brave Marching by there grave to grave, Defending faith and family, Fighting wars for our country.
 Solemn Legion boots in time, Drummers drumming, bagpipes whine, Marking graves with flower baskets Of the soldiers in their caskets.
 Past immortals we remember In the spring and cold November.
 Legionnaires salute the flag Rising over each dog tag.
 We can do no less than stand, Salute the flag and Legion band, Honor those in fields of green, Marching on with ghosts between.
 Roy E. Peterson is a writer and former U.S. military army intelligence officer who currently resides in Texas.
-Views expressed by individual poets and writers on this website and by commenters do not represent the views of the entire Society.
-The comments section on regular posts is meant to be a place for civil and fruitful discussion.
-Pseudonyms are discouraged.
-The individual poet or writer featured in a post has the ability to remove any or all comments by emailing submissions@ classicalpoets.org with the details and under the subject title “Remove Comment.”
+NOTE: The Society considers this page, where your poetry resides, to be your residence as well, where you may invite family, friends, and others to visit.
+Feel free to treat this page as your home and remove anyone here who disrespects you.
+Simply send an email to email@example.com.
+Put “Remove Comment” in the subject line and list which comments you would like removed.
+The Society does not endorse any views expressed in individual poems or comments and reserves the right to remove any comments to maintain the decorum of this website and the integrity of the Society.
+Please see our Comments Policy here.
 Share this:Click to share on Twitter (Opens in new window)Click to share on Facebook (Opens in new window)Click to print (Opens in new window)Click to share on LinkedIn (Opens in new window)Click to share on WhatsApp (Opens in new window)Click to email this to a friend (Opens in new window)Click to share on Pinterest (Opens in new window) 7 Responses Sally Cook May 27, 2019 A solemn and dignified tribute to the men who cared enough for liberty to die for it.
 Perfect for Memorial Day.
 Reply Monty May 27, 2019 In line 2, the word “there” seems redundant to me.
 Marching by where?
 Where is “there”?
 For the word “there” to be in that line, the reader should be told where “there” is.
 The line would sound a lot easier if “by there” was replaced with a simple adjective, for example: “Marching stoutly, grave to grave”.
 Reply C.B.
 Anderson May 28, 2019 Monty, “stoutly” is an adverb, not an adjective.
 But, yes, where o where are here and there?
 The more specific, the better.
 Roy has done more in his life than we would have done with several lives.
 If he really wants to, I’m sure he will master the poetic line in short order.
 Reply Monty May 28, 2019 I don’t even know what an adverb is, CB.
 I know verbs, nouns and adjectives; anything after that I have to look-up.
 What’s more, I didn’t even know the difference between verbs and nouns ‘til I was well into my 30’s!
 That’s how things are for one who didn’t receive an education.
 I’ve never known anything about the technicalities of words . . only words.
 So, I won’t even bother looking-up the word ‘stoutly’: I’ll take your word for it, I know you won’t be wrong on such a thing.
 And my apologies to you, Roy, for the mis-labelled suggestion.
 C.B.
 Anderson May 28, 2019 Monty, it’s this simple: an adjective describes a noun or pronoun; an adverb modifies a verb or adjective.
 For a person who claims to be uneducated, your observations are very astute.
 Most commonly, any word ending in “-ly” is an adverb, as in, “the critics responded quickly.”
 There are many words that can be both adjectives and adverbs.
 In “He was fast,” “fast is a predicate adjective, but in “He ran fast,” “fast” is an adverb.
 I know that this isn’t clear enough, so I can only suggest that you get yourself a copy of Margaret Shertzer’s The Elements of Grammar or some similar reference book on the subject.
 I know most of this stuff cold, but I constantly refer back to the proven authorities.
 Formal English is fairly regular, but by no means is it simple.
 For now, I’ll spare you the arcane realm of the subjunctive mood.
 On such matters I always defer to Joseph Salemi, but for the time being, I’m all you’ve got.
 Reply Monty May 30, 2019 Hooray: after 56 years in this life, I’ve learnt what an adverb is.
 Very clearly explained, CB; I’m now in no doubt about the difference between an adjective and an adverb.
 By the time I’m 60, I might’ve also learnt the meaning of another speech-rule that I’ve always heard bandied about, but never took the trouble to look up . . a pronoun.
 You say that “for the moment, you’re all I’ve got”: You may be all I ever need!
 When it comes to the rules/regulations/laws of words/poetry, etc, I doubt if there will ever be anything I suddenly need to know which you don’t already know.
 Just to clarify: If we’re talking about school-education, I didn’t ‘claim’ to be uneducated . .
 I ‘am’ uneducated.
 A school-education may put Man in good stead for many different aspects of adult life; but in the aspect of having a true affinity with the written-word . . one can only be born with that.
 I’m living proof.
 But don’t listen to me, listen to Wilde: “It seems to me that education is an admirable thing; but it’s worth remembering from time to time that nothing worth knowing can be taught”.
 Reply C.B.
 Anderson May 28, 2019 Roy, you’ve already read the other comments, and I have one or two of my own.
 First of all, I can’t imagine having lived my life as you have done.
 My greatest risk is walking across the street.
 For your dedication to American ideals, I bow my head and admit that I’m only a shadow of what a true American should be.
 If my appreciation of your dedication means anything, then I hope I shall be forgiven my shortcomings.
 Reply Leave a Reply Cancel ReplyYour email address will not be published.CommentName* Email* Website Notify me of follow-up comments by email.
 Notify me of new posts by email.
 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.